miloszmisiek/ci_p2_tictactoe/README.md

 ## User Stories
 - As a user, I want to play intuitive.
 - As a user, I want to have access to instructions which are clearly identified.
-- As a user, I want to play muted in cases it will interupt the others around me.
+- As a user, I want to play muted in cases it will interrupt the others around me.
-- As a user, I want to be entrainted through complete gameplay.
+- As a user, I want to be entrained through complete gameplay.
 - As a user, I want to see my score and my opponent's score.
 - As a user, I want to have a fair game.
-- As a user, I want to play mobile if I have to travel.
+- As a user, I want to play mobile if I must travel.
 ## Wireframes
 [Balsamiq](https://balsamiq.com/) was used to create wireframes as a part of project planning.
 They were used to discuss the concept of the website with a designated Code Institute mentor.
 The final project differs in some places from the original concept presented below to improve UX or responsiveness of the site.